Niraaxx/Project1PMP/README.md

 Project 1 in PMP

-Workers : - DUHAMMEL Elodie TP2A
+Workers : - DUHAMEL Elodie TP2A
           - CRUSSARD Tanguy TP2A